ctrlplusb/easy-peasy/README.md

 ## Tutorial

-The below will introduce you to the core concepts of Easy Peasy, where we will interact with the store directly.
-In a following section we shall illustrate how to integrate [Easy Peasy within a React application](#usage-with-react).
+The below will introduce you to the core concepts of Easy Peasy, where we will create a global store and interact with it directly.
+In a following section we shall illustrate how to [access the store from your React components](#usage-with-react).

 ### Core Concepts

 #### Creating the store

-Firstly you need to define your model.
+Firstly, define your model.
 This represents the structure of your state along with its default values.
 Your model can be as deep and complex as you like.
 Feel free to split your model across many files, importing and composing them as you like.

 ```javascript
 const model = {